VulpesPaw/Circles/README.md

 This project were my Exam Project for the course *Programing 1*, 2020.

-This software was created and is in use by *Halmstad Archery Association*.
+This software was created for and is in use by *Halmstad Archery Association*.

 ## User Guide